fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

 Why?

 First, in C++, there is no way of comparing two Employees using the *less-than-operator* required by the *TotallyOrdered* concept.
-If we use C++ without *Concepts* (or duck-typing templates) we will get a compile-time error pointing to the min function, saying that a < b could not be done.
+If we use old-C++, without *Concepts* (or duck-typing templates) we will get a compile-time error pointing to the min function, saying that a < b could not be done.

 {% highlight c++ %}
 min.cpp: In instantiation of 'const T& min(const T&, const T&) [with T = employee]':